nikkeijin/web-scraping/README.md

 ```
 Note: Remember to run 'npm install' command before if you haven't done so.
 You may run schedule.js instead of start.js if you need to scheduling your web-scraping service.

+# How to enable Google Sheets API

+1. Go to the Google Cloud Console (https://console.cloud.google.com/).
+2. Create a new project or select an existing project from the dropdown menu at the top.
+3. In the left sidebar, click on "APIs & Services" and then "Credentials".
+4. Click the "Create credentials" button and select "Service account".
+5. Provide a name for the service account, and optionally add a description.
+6. Under the "Role" dropdown, select "Project" > "Editor" or choose the appropriate role based on your needs.
+This will grant the necessary permissions to access and modify your Google Sheets.
+7. Skip the "Grant users access to this service account" section (unless you specifically need to grant access to additional users).
+8. Click on the "Continue" button and then "Done" to create the service account.
+9. Find the newly created service account in the "Service Accounts" list and click on the pencil/edit icon next to it.
+10. In the "Keys" tab, click on the "Add Key" button and select "Create new key".
+11. Choose the JSON key type and click "Create".
+This will download the credentials file (credentials.json) to your computer.

+# How to enable LINE Messaging API

+1. Create a LINE Developers Account: Go to the LINE Developers website (https://developers.line.biz) and create an account if you don't have one already.
+2. Create a Channel: Once you have logged in to your LINE Developers account, create a new channel for your Messaging API.
+Click on the "Create new channel" button and select the Messaging API option.
+3. Fill in the Channel Information: Provide the necessary information about your channel, including the channel name, description, and category.
+4. Configure Messaging API Settings: In the Channel settings, go to the "Messaging API" tab and configure the necessary settings for your bot.
+You can set the basic settings such as default language, time zone, and other options.
+5. Generate Channel Access Token: In the "Messaging API" tab, scroll down to the "Channel access token" section and click on the "Issue" button to generate a new channel access token.
+This token will be used to authenticate your bot when making API requests.

+Note: We are not going to use the Webhook, so you don't need to add a Webhook URL.
+You can even leave the 'Use webhook' option disabled.
+Though, you must DISABLE these options:
+1. Allow bot to join group chats
+2. Auto-reply messages
+3. Greeting messages